 If the at-fault insured's insurance company is unwilling to treat you fairly in settlement discussions for either your property damage claims or your bodily injury claims and you are unable to settle one of those claims separately, keep in mind that neither Washington nor Oregon permit what is called “claim splitting”.

-It may be self-explanatory, but claim splitting would be filing a lawsuit for bodily injury arising out of a motor vehicle collision after a lawsuit for property damage arising out of the same collision had been filed separately prior.
+It may be self-explanatory, but claim splitting would be filing a lawsuit for bodily injury arising out of a motor vehicle collision after a lawsuit for property damage arising out of the same collision had been filed separately prior; which you cannot do.

-Depending on your circumstances this may or may not be comfortable or feasible to the extent that you need to resolve the property damage aspect to afford another car, for example.
+Depending on your circumstances, legal action might not comfortable or feasible to the extent that you need to resolve the property damage aspect to afford another car, for example.
 But, all of these concerns and circumstances can be discussed with your personal injury attorney.
 Working with your personal injury attorney, you can figure out what course of action best suits your goals and needs.

 To the extent you are curious, some of the case law which suggests claim splitting is disfavored follows: